 - Roles and governance.
 This includes how organizations and stakeholders allocate power, make decisions, set permissions, collaborate on code, etc.

 - Privacy and anonymity.
 Established across stakeholders and aligned with regulatory regimes and business parameters, it also informs the permission framework.

 - Technology landscape.
 This includes incumbent systems, as well as requirements for cloud, edge, power consumption, etc.

-- Smart contracts viability.
-Among business and regulatory stakeholders -- accountability and liability in cases of system compromise
+- Smart contract viability.
+Among business and regulatory stakeholders, smart contracts determine accountability and liability in cases of system compromise.

 - Tokens.
-These, which may or may not be relevant, can offer powerful incentives for participation and behavioral economics associated with distributed applications
+These, which might or might not be relevant, can offer powerful incentives for participation and behavioral economics associated with distributed applications.

 - Talent.
-Access to technical, design and legal resources can impact other investments, such as levels of complexity managed internally versus outsourced
+Access to technical, design and legal resources can affect other investments, such as levels of complexity managed internally versus outsourced.

 Approach DLT functionality for maximum flexibility.
-Just as organizations should understand permissioned vs. permissionless blockchain in the longer context of hybrid architectures, so too is it important to simultaneously understand a DLT's various à-la-carte component functions, including:
+Just as organizations should understand permissioned vs. permissionless blockchain in the longer context of hybrid architectures, so too is it important to simultaneously understand a DLT's various à-la-carte component functions, including the following: